sharangdev75/retrievia-rag-chatbot/README.md

 **FAISS for storage** - It's fast, relatively simple to set up, and works well both locally and in the cloud.

-**MiniLM embeddings** - Good balance between quality and speed.
-Doesn't require massive compute resources and gives good results.
+**MiniLM embeddings** - 384 Dimensions - A good balance between quality and speed.
+Doesn't require massive computing power.

 **Strict grounding rules** - I'd rather have the system say "I don't know" than make something up.
 Trust is more important than always having an answer.